 Welcome to my personal homepage.

-I am a researcher at Freie Universität Berlin, where I am member of the Center for European Integration at the Otto Suhr Institute for Political Science.
 I received my PhD from the University of Cologne in December 2012 and worked there for a number of years as a lecturer in European Union politics.
-I spent two years as post-doctoral researcher at the Centre for European Research (CERGU) in Gothenburg, Sweden, before joining the department in Berlin, first in January 2018 as a post-doctoral researcher as part of the Soft Law Research Network (SoLaR), then in October 2019 as a member of the Center for European Integration.
+I spent two years as post-doctoral researcher at the Centre for European Research (CERGU) in Gothenburg, Sweden, before joining the Otto Suhr Institute of Political Science at Freie Universität Berlin, first as a post-doctoral researcher as part of the Soft Law Research Network (SoLaR), later as a member of the Center for European Integration.
+I joined the European Union Studies team in Leiden in September 2023.

 My primary research interest is the role of courts in political processes and judicial procedures as a mode of solving political conflicts.
 In the past, this interest has mainly focussed on the European Court of Justice, the highest court of the European Union.
 In my doctoral research I have studied in particular how the European Commission can achieve policy goals through litigation that it could not achieve through legislation.
 You can download my dissertation here.

-My teaching has covered many aspects of European Union politics, with a special emphasis on its political system, integration theory, and the political economy of market integration and the eurozone.
+My teaching has covered many aspects of European Union politics, with a special emphasis on EU law, environmental policy, fundamental rights, lobbying and interest group representation, and the political economy of market integration and the eurozone.